tsoernes/skills-mcp/README.md

 ## Development notes

 - Transport: stdio is the default; no extra configuration required.
-- Logging: basic logging is enabled; errors parsing invalid skills are reported but do not stop discovery.
+- Logging: console and rotating file logs at `logs/skills_mcp_server.log` (configurable via `LOG_FILE`); errors parsing invalid skills are reported but do not stop discovery.
 - Security: asset reads are constrained to the skill directory; path traversal is rejected.
 - MIME types: `guess_type` is used as a best effort; some uncommon types may return `None`.

+## Tests

+- After creating the venv and syncing deps, run: `pytest -q`.
+- Tests live in `tests/` and cover discovery, detail retrieval, asset listing/reading.

 ## Troubleshooting